Adam Larfi

-Adam Larfi (born 27 May 1999), better known as Adam Noi, is an Algerian Muay Thai kickboxer.
+Adam Larfi (born 27 May 1999), better known as Adam Noi, is a French-born Algerian Muay Thai kickboxer.
 He is also a former two-time IFMA Muay Thai World Champion in 2016 and 2019.
 Larfi is ranked #8 in the WBC Muaythai super lightweight rankings.
 He will fight for WBC Muay Thai Super lightweight world title.

 Biography

 Noi was born in Saint-Denis, France to Algerian parents.
 Noi started exercising at the age of 10.
 He first practiced karate and judo but eventually turned to Muay Thai.
 He dropped out of school at the age of 14.
 He went to Thailand to learn Muay Thai and has lived there ever since.
 He fought in major Thai stadiums, including Lumpinee and Rajadamnern.
 Noi has two IFMA world titles and a European title.
 He is the current athlete of ONE Championship.

 Noi also ranked in the WBC (World Boxing Council Muaythai).
 He was scheduled to fight with "Prince Junior" on November 7, 2020 for the Super Lightweight division of WMC (World Muaythai Council) World Championship.
 But the fight was postponed due to the COVID-19 pandemic.